Can Cops Get Life Insurance? They Sure Can...But There's More

 $21,276 Total Cost

-A combined $ 500,000 30-year term policy + $ 500,000 20-year term policy with Empire will cost Kevin $88.65 per month.
-That means he has $1 million of coverage for 20 years until his retirement and then $500k for 10 years more until age 67.
-Also, his premiums will drop to $60.30 for the last 10 years of the policy.
-Now he has protection during and beyond retirement.
+“ A combined $500,000 30-year term policy + $500,000 20-year term policy with Empire will cost Kevin $88.65 monthly.
+That means he has $1 million of coverage for 20 years until retirement and then $500k for 10 years more until age 67.
+Also, his premiums drop to $60.30 for the last 10 years of the policy.
+Now, he has protection during and beyond retirement.”

 Can Cops Get Life Insurance?
 YEP

 Another issue to consider is longevity.
 Will you be in the police force forever?
-If not portability should be considered.
+If not, portability should be considered.
 This is another reason to consider purchasing coverage independently.

 Call us Today!